ztyyLV/barcode-reader-docs-mobile/programming/android/samples/performance.md

 **Set Scan Region**

-Configuring the scan region via `CameraEnhancer` method `setScanRegion` can further improve the barcode decoding speed.
-The video frames will be cropped based on the `scanRegion` setting before they are processed by the barcode reader.
-The `scanRegion` setting benefits the processing speed but might reduce the read rate at the same time.
+Configuring the scan region via **CameraEnhancer** method <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#setscanregion" target="_blank">`setScanRegion`</a> can further improve the barcode decoding speed.
+The video frames will be cropped based on the **scanRegion** setting before they are processed by the barcode reader.
+The **scanRegion** setting benefits the processing speed but might reduce the read rate at the same time.

 <div align="center">
     <p><img src="assets/region-definition.png" width="70%" alt="region-def"></p>